Delicious and Easy Raw Vegan Kimchi

 Gather the ingredients for the kimchi sauce

-In a blender or food processor, put the cored apple, the cored and seeded red bell pepper, the cloves of garlic, and the kombu water.
+In a blender or food processor, put the cored apple, the cored and seeded red bell pepper, the cloves of garlic, and the kombu water(discard the kombu).
 You want enough sauce to easily coat the cabbage mixture and be liquid enough to cover the veggies once in your fermentation jar.

 How much liquid you will need depends on how much cabbage mixture you have which varies with every batch depending on exact weight of cabbage, radish and onions.